configcat/docs/website/docs/targeting/percentage-options.md

 ## Percentage Evaluation Attribute

-The *percentage evaluation attribute* is the attribute that is used to split the users into groups.
-The percentage evaluation attribute is the [User Object]'s `Identifier` attribute by default.
+The *Percentage Evaluation Attribute* is the attribute that is used to split the users into groups.
+The Percentage Evaluation Attribute is the [User Object]'s `Identifier` attribute by default.
 You can also use other user attributes as the basis of the grouping (see an [example use case] below).

 ### How to change the percentage attribute?